SCIENCE 10th

 Students write an

-experimental design that matches the lab task: You and your partners will design and conduct and experiment
+You and your partners will design and conduct and experiment to identify

-concentration of water outside of plant cells (grapes) and the percent change
+water outside of plant cells (grapes) and the percent change in mass of those

-in mass of those plant cells (grapes).
+plant cells (grapes).

 3.

-Students perform experiment
+Students perform

-after approval of experimental design.
+experiment after approval of experimental design.

 4.

-Students observe, record data
+Students observe,

-in a table, and calculate their results.
+record data in a table, and calculate their results.

 5.

-Students write a lab report
+Students write a lab

-using CAPT lab format.
+report using CAPT lab format.

 6.

-Teachers grade lab reports
+Teachers grade lab

-with CAPT lab rubric.
+reports with CAPT lab rubric.

 7.

-Students complete the Osmosis
+Students complete the

-in Grapes lab questions.
+Osmosis in Grapes lab questions.

 8.

-Teachers grade the Osmosis in
+Teachers grade the

-Grapes lab questions using open –ended question rubric.
+Osmosis in Grapes lab questions using open –ended question rubric.

 a.
-Course Overview/Description: The sorting and recombination of genes
+Course Overview/Description: The sorting and recombination of genes in

-in sexual reproduction results in a great variety of possible gene combinations
+sexual reproduction results in a great variety of possible gene combinations in

-in the offspring of any two parents.
+the offspring of any two parents.
+The

-Title: Unit 3 Heredity/Genetics
+Unit/ Title: Unit 3 Heredity/Genetics

-Unit Length (Time): 5 weeks
+Length (Time): 5 weeks

 a.